What to say to someone who self harms

 Opening up about self-harm takes a lot of courage.
 If someone tells you they have been self-harming or are experiencing urges to self-harm, it means that they trust you.
 However, it’s also likely that they are feeling anxious.
 They may be worried about how you will react, what you might say, or what you might think of them.
 Despite this, telling you is a positive step.

 It can be difficult to learn that someone is self-harming.
-Supporting a friend can be a lot to carry on your own and it’s important to mind yourself and be aware of your own mental wellbeing.
+Supporting a friend or loved one can be a lot to carry on your own and it’s important to mind yourself and be aware of your own mental wellbeing.
 Here are some tips that can help you navigate that conversation and ensure you are meeting your loved one with support, understanding and care.

-Avoid getting angry, blaming or shaming the person for self-harming
+Avoid blaming the person for self-harming

 Talking about self-harm can be difficult, especially if you haven’t done it before.
-Give your friend the time and space they need to share at their own pace.
-It’s important not to be intrusive or insist that they share everything about their self-harm with you.
-They can choose what they feel comfortable sharing and if there are certain things they’re not ready to talk about, that’s okay.
+Give the person sharing the time and space they need to express themselves at their own pace.
+They can choose what they feel comfortable sharing, and if there are certain things they’re not ready to talk about, try not to pressure them.

 • Show you care